Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bright and dark profit picture of steel and cement enterprises

-DNVN - In 2024, while steel companies' profits grew, ceramic tile companies in the scope of VIS Rating's research recorded little fluctuation in revenue, cement companies continued to report operating losses due to low revenue and excess capacity.
+DNVN - In 2024, while steel companies' profits grew, ceramic tile companies within the scope of VIS Rating's research recorded little fluctuation in revenue, cement companies continued to report operating losses due to low revenue and excess capacity.

 Tạp chí Doanh NghiệpTạp chí Doanh Nghiệp01/04/2025

-The construction materials industry report recently released by Vietnam Investment Rating Joint Stock Company (VIS Rating) shows that in the construction materials industry, steel companies recorded impressive profit growth in 2024, while cement and tile companies had divergence in business results.
+The construction materials industry report recently released by Vietnam Investment Credit Rating Joint Stock Company (VIS Rating) shows that in the construction materials industry, steel companies recorded impressive profit growth in 2024, while cement and tile companies had divergence in business results.

-VIS Rating experts expect steel companies' profits to continue to increase in 2025 thanks to increased construction demand and recent anti-dumping tax measures to protect domestic businesses.
+VIS Rating experts expect steel companies' profits to continue to increase in 2025 thanks to increased construction demand and recent anti-dumping measures to protect domestic businesses.

 According to VIS Rating, steel companies recorded impressive profit growth in 2024, while cement and tile companies had mixed results.